Running Couplings in High-Temperature Effective Field Theory

 The situation changes once higher-order terms in $m/T$ expansion are retained.
-These manifest as higher-dimensional operators in the 3D EFT, and recent studies~\cite{Chala:2024xll,Bernardo:2025vkz,Chala:2025aiz,Chala:2025oul,Biekotter:2025abc} have demonstrated that their impact is essential to capture strong PTs~\footnote{There are also promising approaches~\cite{Navarrete:2025yxy,Bittar:2025lcr} aiming to avoid the $m/T$ expansion altogether, though they remain at an early stage.}.
-Precise knowledge of the renormalization group (RG) evolution of the 3D EFT coefficients is fundamental both in perturbative calculations (addressing renormalization scale dependence from which other 4D methods suffer~\cite{Croon:2020cgk,Biekotter:2025abc}) and in the study of the 3D theory in the lattice~\cite{Farakos:1994kx}.
+These manifest as higher-dimensional operators in the 3D EFT, and recent studies~\cite{Chala:2024xll,Bernardo:2025vkz,Chala:2025aiz,Chala:2025oul,Biekotter:2025npc} have demonstrated that their impact is essential to capture strong PTs~\footnote{There are also promising approaches~\cite{Navarrete:2025yxy,Bittar:2025lcr} aiming to avoid the $m/T$ expansion altogether, though they remain at an early stage.}.
+Precise knowledge of the renormalization group (RG) evolution of the 3D EFT coefficients is fundamental both in perturbative calculations (addressing renormalization-scale dependence from which other 4D methods suffer~\cite{Croon:2020cgk,Biekotter:2025npc}) and in the study of the 3D theory in the lattice~\cite{Farakos:1994kx,Kajantie:1995kf}.
 The computation of such RG equations constitutes the main objective of the present work.
 Namely, these results pave the way for the future inclusion of effective parameters (in particular, six-Higgs interactions) in lattice studies of PTs.
 Our results are also of direct use in DR computations, as IR divergences arising from the matching procedure must be consistently reproduced by the UV divergences we compute within the EFT.
 Furthermore, these results are also relevant for the study of critical phenomena through $\epsilon$ expansion~\cite{ODwyer:2007brp,Kapoor:2021lrr,Henriksson:2025kws}.

 The paper is organized as follows.
 In~\cref{sec:dimredtheory} we introduce our notation as well as the assumed power counting for 3D parameters.
 We summarize the technical aspects of the computation of the relevant counterterms and beta functions for the effective couplings in~\cref{sec:computation}.
 In~\cref{sec:scalarpotential} we examine the impact of the running on the scalar potential, where we also compare with the super-renormalizable case.
 We conclude in~\cref{sec:conclusions}.
+The case of the radiatively generated barrier is discussed in \cref{app:rgb}.
 The contributions from the $U(1)_Y$ gauge sector are presented in \cref{app:g1}.